hashicorp/vault/website/source/docs/commands/ssh.html.md

 ```

 For step-by-step guides and instructions for each of the available SSH
-authentication methods, please see the corresponding [SSH secrets
+auth methods, please see the corresponding [SSH secrets
 engine](/docs/secrets/ssh/index.html).

 ## Usage